arshsinghphd/TeamActivities/Module07/README.md

 n
 ```

+Hint: you will want to start with print_word, and then figure out how the slice changes.

 ## Building up sequential data with recursion

-Now, items can be returned, so if we wanted to count the number of letters in a word, we could do the following
+Items can be returned, so if we wanted to count the number of letters in a word, we could do the following

 ```python
 def count_letters(word) :